-Bladder stones are crystallized minerals that form when concentrated urine (less water and more waste products) is left in the bladder after urination.
+Bladder stones are crystallized minerals that form when concentrated urine, less water, and more waste product, is left in the bladder after urination.

-About 95 percent of urine is water.
-The other five percent is mineral (such as salt) and waste products (such as protein).
+About 95 percent of your urine is water.
+The other 5 percent contains minerals, such as salt, and waste products, such as protein.
 Concentrated urine can vary in color from dark amber to brown depending on the types of waste and minerals it contains.

-Concentrated urine is often the result of dehydration or not being able to completely empty your bladder.
+Concentrated urine is often the result of dehydration or lack of ability to completely empty your bladder.
 This may be due to an enlarged prostate, bladder problems, or urinary tract infections.
-Left untreated, bladder stones can lead to infections and other complications.
+If left untreated, bladder stones can lead to infections and other complications.

 The symptoms of bladder stones are: